The DeanBeat: Leaves and other false trends of E3 2018

 “Seasons change everything!” insisted Fulton, who was very excited about the dynamic seasons in the game.
 Yes, that was cool tech.
 The racing game becomes very different in visuals and audio and gameplay with the change of seasons to winter, spring, summer, and fall.
 As he said this, faux leaves started falling from the ceiling throughout the expansive Microsoft Theater.

-But I felt something was false about that claim, since, in real life, seasons don’t change much.
+But I felt something was false about that claim, since, in real life, seasons don’t change things that much.
+Racing games have long had night or rain conditions.
 And this sounded like a marketing department’s way to dress up a game that was still essentially the same as the previous version that debuted on the same console.
 It represents a marginal improvement in graphics quality that may not convince some gamers to dish out another $60.

 It’s kind of like what Electronic Arts says when it has a new version of Madden NFL Football.
 Can you imagine EA saying, “New rosters change everything!”